 India is a country of vibrant colours, delicious eats and culture galore.
-But how has it changed in 2022?
-We spoke with two travellers who recently travelled to the bustling city of Delhi to hear about their adventures, their top local tips and the secret spots you need to discover.
+Here, we speak with two travellers who recently travelled to the bustling city of Delhi to hear about their adventures, their top local tips and the secret spots you need to discover.

 “Delhi is going to sucker punch your senses – in a good way”